 Central Bank-Driven Mispricing

-We explore whether Quantitative Easing negatively affected the functioning of the market for treasuries.
-Focusing on the arbitrage between European sovereign bonds and their futures, we show that the scarcity of treasuries created by Quantitative Easing led to a disconnect between the prices of identical assets.
+We explore whether Quantitative Easing (QE) negatively aﬀected the functioning of the treasury market.
+Focusing on the arbitrage between European sovereign bonds and their futures contracts, we show that the scarcity of treasuries created by QE led to a disconnect between the prices of identical assets.
 We identify three channels: reduced bond market liquidity, increased funding costs in the repo market, and a higher cost of carry.
-A change in a policy instrument allows us to identify scarcity as the main driver and rule out alternatives, such as balance sheet costs.
+A change in a policy instrument allows us to identify scarcity as the main driver and rule out alterna-tives, such as balance sheet costs.
 Our results extend to other arbitrage relations involving treasuries.

 Keywords: Central Bank Interventions, Liquidity, Sovereign Bonds, Futures Contracts, Arbitrage

 Suggested Citation: Suggested Citation